-2. Syllabus INTRODUCTION (03 HOURS) Identification of materials being disposed and locate resources on existing disposed of Sustainable development and resource recovery concept, reasons why wastin various systems needed to manage waste and resources more sustainably, promaterials currently have high levels of disposal. g occurs and the RECOVERY AND SUSTAINABLE DEVELOPMENT (05 HOURS) Fundamental principles and practices related to waste reduction and reuse composting, categories of resources or materials, meaning of the various tech language used in a Resource recovery and sustainability system.
-WASTE MANAGEMENT STRATEGIES (05 HOURS) Types of liquid and solid waste, origin and its current scenario.
-Conven systems/schemes and associated problems/limitations, public perception, wa laws/guidelines ADVANCES IN WASTE MANAGEMENT FOR RESOURCE RECOVERY (12 HOURS) Close loop concept, biogeochemical cycles, glycolysis; TCA (TriCarboxylicacid) Cycle, insight into the various systems needed to collect resources from residential, commercial and industrial establishments, importance of properly sorting materials prior to disposal, decentralization at the source, advanced schemes available (commercial/research) for resource generation and their feasibility, fuel cells etc., product formation, outcome, zero BASICS OF COMMODITIES AND THEIR MARKETS (06 HOURS) Basics of how facilities sort, process and market commodities to secondary Categories of discarded commodities and their values, secondary markets processed the commodities, scope of generated and processed products, market need and industries. condary markets process and reutilize
+2. Syllabus INTRODUCTION (3 HOURS) Identification of materials being disposed and locate resources on existing disposal data.
+Meaning of Sustainable development and resource recovery concept, reasons why wasting occurs and the various systems needed to manage waste and resources more sustainably, prediction of what materials currently have high levels of disposal.
+RECOVERY AND SUSTAINABLE DEVELOPMENT (5 HOURS) Fundamental principles and practices related to waste reduction and reuse; red composting, categories of resources or materials, meaning of the various technical language used in a Resource recovery and sustainability system.
+WASTE MANAGEMENT STRATEGIES (5 HOURS) Types of liquid and solid waste, origin and its current scenario.
+Conven systems/schemes and associated problems/limitations, public perception, wa laws/guidelines ADVANCES IN WASTE MANAGEMENT FOR RESOURCE RECOVERY (12 HOURS) Close loop concept, biogeochemical cycles, glycolysis; TCA (TriCarboxylicacid) into the various systems needed to collect resources from residential, commercial establishments, importance of properly sorting materials prior to disposal, decent the source, advanced schemes available (commercial/research) for resource gene their feasibility, fuel cells etc., product formation, outcome, zero waste discharge l and industrial ralization at ration and

-WASTE AUDITS (05 HOURS) Waste analysis and auditing and their steps, plan and safely carry out a waste aud at home or at a business, reduction of waste and save businesses money, li economy difference and implementation, calculations, case study of various examination of the data from a waste audit and create a strategy for home/sch reduce or eliminate wasteful practices. near and circular business models, GREEN HOUSE GAS CONNECTIONS TO SUSTAINABLE RESOURCE MANAGEMENT (06 HOURS) Group discussion, presentation regarding Greenhouse Gas (GHG) emissions and climate change philosophy, Sustainable Materials Management and Lifecycle A comparison of models measuring GHG impacts, fundamental principles and prato resource management greenhouse gas emissions and reductions nalysis, DEVELOPING OUTREACH STRATEGIES TO ENHANCE SUSTAINABLE RESOURCERECOVERY PROGRAMS AND PRACTICE ' ' Different types of outreach and education strategies, motivation, behaviours messaging, building a communications plan through (Total Contact Time: 45 Hours)
+BASICS OF COMMODITIES AND THEIR MARKETS (6 HOURS Basics of how facilities sort, process and market commodities to secondary Categories of discarded commodities and their values, secondary markets pro the commodities, scope of generated and processed products, market need and industries. cess and reutili WASTE AUDITS (5 HOURS Waste analysis and auditing and their steps, plan and safely carry out a waste aud at home or at a business, reduction of waste and save businesses money, li economy difference and implementation, calculations, case study of various examination of the data from a waste audit and create a strategy for home/sch reduce or eliminate wasteful practices. near and circul business mode GREEN HOUSE GAS CONNECTIONS TO SUSTAINABLE RESOURCE MANAGEMENT (6 HOURS Group discussion, presentation regarding Greenhouse Gas (GHG) emissions at climate change philosophy, Sustainable Materials Management and Lifecycle comparison of models measuring GHG impacts, fundamental principles and pr to resource management greenhouse gas emissions and reductions Analysis, (3 HOURS DEVELOPING OUTREACH STRATEGIES TO ENHANCE SUSTAINABLE RESOURCERECOVERY PROGRAMS AND PRACTICE SUSTAINABLE RESOURCERECOVERY PROGRAMS AND s through